Aarush-Popli-zz/Personal_Assistant/README.md

 # PersonalAssistant
-It is an Personal Assistant, capable to perform many tasks same as Google Assistant plus more extra features...
+It is an Personal Assistant, capable to perform many tasks with some unique features, that you haven'e seen yet....

-## Requirements / Modules used:
-pyttsx3
-speech_recognition
-playsound
-opencv
-beautiful soup 4
-pynput
-pyscreenshot
-smtplib
-wikipedia
-webbrowser
-tkinter

 ## Features / Tasks it can perform:
 1. Game (eg, Rock Paper Scissor with GUI)